Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 The many OpenGL defines are available when having included ``gui_opengl.hrl`` (e.g. as ``?GL_QUAD_STRIP``).

+Quite many higher-level primitives are provided, like ``gui_shader:assign_new_vbo_from_attribute_series/2``, which in one operation merges automatically an arbitrary number of vertex attribute series (vertices, normals, texture coordinates, etc.) of arbitrary component types and counts in a suitable VBO, and declares appropriately and enables the corresponding vertex attributes.

 These utilities directly relate to Myriad's `spatial services and conventions`_ and to its support of the `glTF file format`_.

 .. _octrees: